truemail-rb/truemail-rb.github.io/docs/truemail-go/contact-support.md

 ## Code of Conduct

-Everyone interacting in the `truemail` project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/truemail-rb/truemail-go/blob/master/CONTRIBUTING.md).
+Everyone interacting in the `truemail-go` project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/truemail-rb/truemail-go/blob/master/CONTRIBUTING.md).

 ## Credits